-- discussions with the principal regarding his safeguarding responsibilities; - a meeting with the designated governor for safeguarding; - access to safeguarding and associated pastoral care documentation; and - a meeting with a group of year 6 and year 7 children.
+- meetings with the principal;

+- scrutiny of child protection and safeguarding documentation; and

+- a meeting with a group of year 6 children.

 Reporting terms used by the Education and Training Inspectorate

 Quantitative terms

 In this report, proportions may be described as percentages, common fractions and in more general quantitative terms.
 Where more general terms are used, they should be interpreted as follows: